wandile6/Digital-Portfolio/README.md

 # 💼 Wandile Mhlongo's Work Readiness E-Portfolio

 ## 🎯 Introduction
 Welcome to my digital portfolio.
-I am **Wandile Mhlongo**, an ICT student majoring in Communication Networks at the Cape Peninsula University of Technology.
-This portfolio presents evidence from my **Work Readiness Training**, aligned with the official assessment rubric.
-Each section includes **proof (screenshots)** and a **STAR reflection** to demonstrate growth and professional readiness.
+I am Wandile Mhlongo, an ICT student majoring in Communication Networks at the Cape Peninsula University of Technology.
+This portfolio presents evidence from my  Work Readiness Training, aligned with the official assessment rubric.
+Each section includes proof (screenshots)and a STAR reflection to demonstrate growth and professional readiness.

 ---